-As a result, we can conclude that in NN pruning there are several problems that are important in the past and now: \begin{enumerate} \item Feature selection: removal of neurons in the input layer.
-This problem is mostly relevant for shallow NN. \item Identification the appropriate NN architecture to solve the problem and prevent overfitting.
-For this, various NN elements are removed (usually neurons in shallow NN or filters in CNN). \item Reduction of precision of synaptic weights to provide cheap and fast implementation of trained NN. \item Replacement of the activation function of neurons with a simple function.
+We can conclude that NN pruning can be used not just for removing of redundant weights but for solving of many related problems: \begin{enumerate} \item Feature selection: removal of neurons in the input layer. \item Identification the appropriate NN architecture to solve the problem and prevent overfitting.
+For this, various NN elements are removed (usually neurons in shallow NN or filters in CNN). \item Reduction of the precision of synaptic weights to provide cheap and fast implementation of trained NN. \item Replacement of the activation function of neurons with a simple function.
 For example, a threshold or piecewise linear function instead of a sigmoid one.
-This problem also reduces the cost of implementing NN. \item Uniform network simplification with a decrease in the maximum number of synapses associated with each neuron.
-This pruning problem was introduced especially for the problem of knowledge extraction: it is easier to interpret a statement (given by one neuron) if the neuron has a small number (two or three) of input signals. \item Usage of CNN to generate features and pruning by removing the last layers of deep NN. \end{enumerate}
+Solving this problem also reduces the cost of implementing NN. \item Uniform network simplification with a decrease in the maximum number of synapses associated with each neuron.
+This pruning problem was introduced especially for the problem of knowledge extraction: it is easier to verbalise the functioning of a neuron if it has a small number of input signals. \item Pruning by removing the last layers of deep CNN and usage of CNN to generate features \end{enumerate}

-The rest of this paper is organised as follows: the section~\ref{GenPrun} describes methods for estimating the sensitivity indicators, the section~\ref{PrunProc} describes the pruning procedures and strategies for various pruning problems, the section~\ref{KnowExtr} describes pruning procedure which are specific for knowledge extraction and presents a example of knowledge extraction for the task of prediction the result of the USA presidential election, and the section~\ref{discus} presents discussion of proposed methods.
+Removing of redundant synapses may be formulated in the framework of the general sparse regression problem.
+For example, LASSO penalties for the values of coefficients can be used \cite{Tibshirani_1996}.
+Let performance of the NN be evaluated by the loss function $L$.
+Back propagation learning includes gradient or stochastic gradient minimization of $L$ on the training set using various preprocessing procedures, augmentation of learning algorithms, and stopping criteria.
+Sparsity of the NN can be achieved by the additional penalty terms (in the Lagrangian form): minimization of